-Dagenham's Zouma charged by RSPCA
+Zouma restored to Dagenham squad

-Yoan Zouma: Dagenham & Redbridge defender charged by RSPCA over cat video
+Yoan Zouma in Dagenham & Redbridge squad after RSPCA charge

 Last updated on .From the section Dag and Red

-Dagenham & Redbridge's Yoan Zouma has been charged by the RSPCA under the 2006 Animal Welfare Act for his part in a video of his brother kicking a cat.
+Dagenham & Redbridge have restored Yoan Zouma to their squad after he was charged under the Animal Welfare Act.

-The 23-year-old filmed elder brother Kurt, who plays for West Ham United, kicking and slapping one of his pets.
+The 23-year-old filmed elder brother Kurt, who plays for West Ham United, kicking and slapping a pet cat.

-Dagenham said the defender, who has not been picked since 29 January, would now return to the squad.
+Kurt has continued to play for the Hammers, but Yoan has not been picked by Dagenham since 29 January.

-A club statement said "any further suspension from the team would be detrimental to both the club and Yoan".
+"The club feels that any further suspension from the team would be detrimental to both the club and Yoan," they said in a statement on Wednesday.

-It continued: "A decision has been made therefore for Yoan to be available to play.
+"A decision has been made therefore for Yoan to be available to play.

 "The club reserves the right to take further action if deemed necessary after the conclusion of the court proceedings."